realtechsupport/DataNarratives/README.md

  - The Visual Display of Quantitative Information by Edward Tufte
  - The Functional Art: An introduction to information graphics and visualization by Alberto Cairo
  - Critical InfoVis by Marian Dörk, Patrick Feng, Christopher Collins, Sheelagh Carpendale
- - and others...

 Computing resources:
-Python, Numpy, Pandas, Plotly
+Python, Numpy, Pandas, Plotly, Jupyter notebook

 Related courses: